 Smart Sustainable Cities

-As more and more people around the world live in cities, it is important we change our cities' dependence on non-renewable energy and (building) materials that are not part of a closed cycle.
+As more and more people around the world live in cities, it is important we minimize our cities’ dependence on non-renewable energy and that we limit the use of (building) materials that are not part of a closed cycle.
+Cities need to provide a healthy living environment for all citizens, with affordable and accessible mobility.

 Welcome to HU